GuidoGigante/All-cause-mortality-fluctuation-across-Italian-regions/README.md

 The fitting procedures, instead, rely heavily on Jax (to just-in-time compile and compute the gradients).

 The notebook produces all the plots presented in the paper.

+The data used are described in the paper.
+I provide a link to a personal copy of the data (see the notebook) to make it easier to reproduce the results.